-In every reasonable effort, Residence Staff will aim to manage incidents and make decisions from a developmental lens, which requires active participation from the student documented in an incident.
+In every reasonable effort, Residence Staff will aim to manage incidents and make decisions from an educational and restorative justice approach, which requires active participation from the student documented in an incident.
 This is your responsibility.
 Active participation means:

-- Response: as a STU student, you are expected to reply to any communication from the University.
-We encourage students to monitor e-mail and their eRezLife account regularly.
+- Response: As a STU student, you are expected to reply to any communication from the University.
+We encourage students to monitor their e-mail and their accounts regularly.
 You will have 24 hours to respond to the email. - Understanding: By signing the Residence Agreement, students agree to abide by that agreement as well as the Community Standards and Guidelines.
-It is your responsibility to contact a member of the Residence Life Team if you are unclear about anything. - Attendance: you are required to attend meetings as requested by Residence Life Staff related to an incident.
-We will try to decide meeting times collaboratively; but in cases where we cannot reach you or where there is urgency, we will decide meeting times based only on availability according to your class schedule. - Engagement: for a truly developmental and/or restorative resolution, there needs to be investment from the students related to an incident.
-We encourage you to ask questions for clarification within the process and to ensure you access the appropriate supports and resources in cases where you are unsure.
+It is your responsibility to contact a member of the Residence Life Team if you are unclear about anything. - Attendance: You are required to attend meetings as requested by Residence Life Staff related to an incident.
+We will try to decide meeting times collaboratively, but in cases where we cannot reach you or where there is urgency, we will decide meeting times based only on availability according to your class schedule. - Engagement: To achieve an educational and/or restorative justice resolution, there needs to be investment from the students related to an incident.
+We encourage you to ask questions for clarification within the process and to ensure you access the appropriate support and resources in cases where you are unsure.

-Therefore, in cases where a student documented in an infraction has not responded to communication or misses meetings related to an incident, a decision will be made without your input based on the information available at that time.
+Therefore, in cases where a student documented in an infraction has not responded to communication or missed meetings related to an incident, a decision will be made without your input based on the information available at that time.
 Without student involvement, the Residence Life Staff will be required to make decisions based on what happened and will continue to prioritize community repair and resolution.